Bangor Academy and Sixth Form College

 Bangor Academy and Sixth Form College (informally Bangor Academy) is an 11–18 co-educational, secondary school and sixth form in Bangor, County Down, Northern Ireland.
 The school dates from 2001 when the non-selective Bangor Girls High School and the non-selective Gransha Boys' High school merged.

 In a 2019 Belfast Telegraph survey of GCSE performance of every post-primary school that undertakes the examinations in Northern Ireland it ranked 156 out of 186.
 As of June 2025, the school is the largest in Northern Ireland with 1,871 pupils enrolled at the school.

 History

 The school was formed as part of a merger between two secondary/intermediate schools: Bangor Girls High School and Gransha Boys' High School.
 The name for the newly formed school was Bangor Academy and Sixth Form College.
-AWJ Hyndman was appointed to be the school's first principal.
+A W J Hyndman was appointed to be the school's first principal.

 The motto of Gransha Boys' High School was Conando Progredimur ("endeavour to be better").
 The school was eventually bulldozed and cleared in 2008.

+Northern Ireland's Department of Education announced on 1 March 2001 that a new school campus was to be built to accommodate 1,650 pupils with an investment package totalling £21 million.

-The schools officially merged in 2001, it was decided to locate the Junior year groups, years 8, 9, and 10 at the Gransha Road campus, the Senior year groups, years 11, 12 and Sixth Form were based at the Castle Street campus.
+The schools officially merged in 2001.
+It was decided to locate the Junior year groups, years 8, 9, and 10, at the Gransha Road campus; the Senior year groups, years 11, 12 and Sixth Form, were based at the Castle Street campus.

-It was announced on 1 March 2001 by the Department of Education for Northern Ireland that a new school campus was to be built to accommodate 1,650 pupils with an investment package totalling £21 million.

 All year groups moved into the new school building located on the Castle Park Road in 2008.

 In March 2023, the school announced its plans to "transform" into an integrated school.
 The parent/guardian ballot took place between 6 May and 6 June 2023.
 Almost 80% of parents and guardians at Bangor Academy who voted supported the plans.
 The plans were rejected by Northern Ireland education minister Paul Givan.

 The schools demographics, within the 2024/25 academic year, were 58% Protestant, 3% Roman Catholic and 39% other.